movement-disorders/therappeye/README.md

 ## The Story

-Certain exercises and strategies that can help maintain and improve visual function, and potentially mitigate the impact of vision problems.
+Certain exercises and strategies that can help maintain and improve visual function and potentially mitigate the impact of vision problems.

 > It's important to note that the effectiveness of these exercises may vary depending on the individual and the progression of the disease.
 As always, this is not a space to seek medical answers.